 Gender equality and Horizon 2020

-- promoting gender balance in research teams;
+- gender balance is promoted in research teams

 Applicants to Horizon 2020 are required to:

 - specify the gender of ‘the persons who will be primarily responsible for carrying out the proposed research’

 - undertake to promote equal opportunities between women and men, and aim to achieve gender balance at all levels in research teams